-Note: An example of the type of agreement required by clause 23.5 is set out at Schedule F. There is no requirement to use the form of agreement set out at Schedule F.
+NOTE: An example of the type of agreement required by clause 24.5 is set out at Schedule E-Agreement to Take Annual Leave in Advance-Agreement to Take Annual Leave in Advance.
+There is no requirement to use the form of agreement set out at Schedule E-Agreement to Take Annual Leave in Advance-Agreement to Take Annual Leave in Advance-Agreement to Take Annual Leave in Advance.

-- (c) The employer must keep a copy of any agreement under clause 23.5 as an employee record. - (d) If, on the termination of the employee's employment, the employee has not accrued an entitlement to all of a period of paid annual leave already taken in accordance with an agreement under clause 23.5, the employer may deduct from any money due to the employee on termination an amount equal to the amount that was paid to the employee in respect of any part of the period of annual leave taken in advance to which an entitlement has not been accrued.
+- (c) The employer must keep a copy of any agreement under clause 24.5 as an employee record. - (d) If, on the termination of the employee's employment, the employee has not accrued an entitlement to all of a period of paid annual leave already taken in accordance with an agreement under clause 24.5, the employer may deduct from any money due to the employee on termination an amount equal to the amount that was paid to the employee in respect of any part of the period of annual leave taken in advance to which an entitlement has not been accrued.

-23.6 Annual close-down
+24.6 Annual close-down